infraspecdev/infraspec.dev/content/blog/container-networking-deep-dive-p2.md

 ## Setting up the multiple containers on the host

-In part1, we had single container running on the host, and it was able to communicate with the host.
+In [part 1](/blog/container-networking-deep-dive-p1/), we had single container running on the host, and it was able to communicate with the host.
 The implementation of it is shown below.

 ![Single container host](/images/blog/container-networking-deep-dive-p2/single-container-host.png)